 • If the SSD is a system disk, you can reinstall the system.

-Launch EaseUS Partition Master, right-click the SSD disk or drive, choose Wipe Data or Format, and wait for the process to accomplish.
+Launch EaseUS Partition Master, right-click the SSD disk or drive, choose Wipe Data or Format, and wait for the process to be accomplished.

 For more details, you may refer to this page for help: